kdoore/CS2335-Gitbook/c_data_structures_and_collections.md

          Car myTempCar = (Car) myCarList[i];  //type-cast required.

 ```
-One problem with ArrayLists is that they aren't **Type-Safe**, we can't be guaranteed that the object-references in the ArrayList actually refer to a specific Type of object, this means ArrayLists are not **Type-Safe**.
+One problem with ArrayLists is that they aren't **Type-Safe**, we can't be guaranteed that the object-references in the ArrayList actually refer to a specific Type of object.

 To resolve this issue, C# introduced Generics, and the Generic Collection Classes.
 These collections are similar to Arrays in that we must specify the data-type of object-references that can be stored in the collection.
 All Generic Collection classes use the syntax <T> or something similar, where T is a placeholder that indicates we must specify the type of object-references that can be stored in the collection.